-- It is recommended to have a person in the RRI Office (r), but, if it is not possible, these responsibilities can be assigned to a unit or service in the R&I administrative structure or unit. - It is not necessary to create a new job position or a new physical and administrative structure, just that the functions of ETHNA Representative are well assigned inside the organisation.
+- > It is recommended to have a person in the RRI Office (r), but, if it is not possible, these responsibilities can be assigned to a unit or service in the R&I administrative structure - It is not necessary to create a new job position or a new physical and administrative structure, just that the functions of ETHNA Representative are well assigned inside the organisation.

-STAGE 3.2.
+STEP 3.2.
 Decide the specialist support staff, if necessary

-TO DO: Decide whether the RRI Office(r) will have specialist support to implement the ETH-NA System.
+TO DO: Decide whether the RRI Office(r) will have specialist support to implement the ETHNA